Project Name: ST. Joseph’s nyamosense special unit school

 INSURANCE: KVDA does not provide insurance and volunteers should obtain travel insurance cover.
 It is a good idea to get medicine you are used to from your home country and seek advice from your personal doctor.

 WHAT DOES THE PARTICIPATION FEES COVER?

-Project preparation cycle, return transfers from the airport and the project, KVDA administration, orientation, certificate of participation, project coordination, facilitation, evaluation and monitoring
+Project preparation cycle, return transfers from the airport, KVDA administration, orientation, certificate of participation, project coordination, facilitation, evaluation and monitoring

 WHAT IS NOT COVERED?

-Excursion activities, local travel while in the community, personal effects, needs and wants.
+Excursion activities, transport to and from the project, local travel, personal effects, needs and wants.

 KVDA offers educational tours to spectacular sites including the renowned Maasai Mara Game Reserve at separate fees.
 Please contact us for specific tour information.

 - Volunteers will stay in a homestead with very basic living conditions. ∙ Volunteers have an obligation to climb down the level of the people with the aim of exposure to development challenges.